MehulArya/Ame-Compiler/README.md

 # Ame-Compiler

-This is a simple compiler I'm building from scratch — starting with tokenizing and converting `return` statements into x86-64 assembly.
+This is a simple compiler I'm building from scratch — starting with tokenizing and converting programs like `exit 21;` into x86-64 assembly.

 I began this project to understand what really happens behind the scenes when we go from high-level languages like C++, Java, or Python... all the way down to bare metal.
 After learning Assembly in my Microprocessor and Interfaces class, I was blown away by the jump in abstraction — and honestly, I’m just a nerd who likes to tweak things.